team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/_Enable-Markdown-Mode-in-VS-Code-for-in-Editor-Documentation.md

 This VS Code extension command allows you to switch to a markdown mode within your code editor, enabling you to write documentation directly within your codebase using the familiar Markdown syntax.

-## Why should I use this VS Code Extension Command?
+## Why Should I Use This VS Code Extension Command?

 Writing documentation alongside your code has several advantages: